-REAP’s community interpreting service is for professionals who provide support services to refugees & migrants in primary & community health, schools and education, housing, social care, information, advice & guidance, and equality & human rights.
+REAP’s community interpreting and Connecting service is for professionals who provide support services to refugees & migrants in primary & community health, schools and education, housing, social care, information, advice & guidance, and equality & human rights.
 It serves both statutory and voluntary bodies in West London.
-REAP’s interpreters support face to face communication.

-The prime goal of creating and running the community interpreting service at REAP has always been to support people who have sought refuge in the UK (refugees and asylum seekers) as they try to rebuild their lives as valuable and valued members of British society.
+The prime goal of creating and running the Community Interpreting and Connecting service at REAP has always been to support people who have sought refuge in the UK (refugees and asylum seekers) as they try to rebuild their lives as valuable and valued members of British society.

-Important information about the Interpreting service for client organisations
+Important information about the service for client organisations

 1. REAP is a service, but is not an employment agency and is non-profit.

-Through Interpreting @ REAP, REAP provides a point of contact, communication, advice and referral designed for trainee, basic and intermediate interpreters.
-Interpreters sign REAP’s General Members’ Code of Conduct, and the Interpreters’ Code of Conduct.
-If they are allowed and entitled to paid work, once they have completed core training REAP can put interpreters on REAP’s payroll under a casual contract and they are paid via PAYE with annual leave and pension allowances.
+Through Interpreting @ REAP, REAP provides a point of contact, communication, advice and referral designed for trainee, basic and intermediate interpreters and Connectors.
+Interpreters and Connectors sign REAP’s General Members’ Code of Conduct, and Interpreters also sign the Interpreters’ Code of Conduct.
+If they are allowed and entitled to paid work, once they have completed core training REAP can put interpreters and Connectors on REAP’s payroll under a casual contract and they are paid via PAYE with annual leave and pension allowances.
 Many of REAP’s interpreters have now completed Level 3 and Level 4 professional exams and regularly work for the NHS and Local Authorities in London.
 Connectors have a range of experience, and will usually be selected and trained by REAP and client organisations’ staff in collaboration, for each different assignment.